UMassCDS/slurmcollie/README.md

 - It supports **local runs**.
 Though it is intended to spawn batch jobs on other computers and return console control to you immediately, you can include `local = TRUE` in a launch call to run a job locally while you wait.
-This can be useful for debugging, assessing CPU and memory needs, or when you want to run code on your local computer rather than on Unity.
+This can be useful for debugging, assessing memory needs, or when you want to run code on your local computer rather than on Unity.
 In local mode, most messages and run statistics are gathered as for batch jobs, and saved to the jobs database after each rep.